The Leakey Foundation is proud to announce the 2023 Baldwin Fellowship recipients.

 After he completes his PhD, his goal is to return to ARCCH/National Museum of Ethiopia and greatly expand his role.
 In addition, since undergraduate and graduate training in paleontology, paleoanthropology, and paleoecology is very limited in Ethiopia, he plans to teach new courses at Ethiopian universities and mentor students through hands-on research at the National Museum of Ethiopia.

 Aoron Eipa Emmanuel, Kenya

-Emmanuel has been accepted to Harvard University as a special graduate student, where he will be included in the Harvard Research Scholar Initiative.
-After graduating, Emmanuel hopes for an academic position in Kenya, where he can lead research and promote evolutionary concepts to the next generation.
+Emmanuel is attending Harvard University as a special graduate student, where he is included in the Harvard Research Scholar Initiative.
+After graduating, he hopes for an academic position in Kenya, where he can lead research and promote evolutionary concepts to the next generation.

 Rohit Kumar, India

 Rohit Kumar’s interest in paleontology research was sparked when he had the opportunity to participate in fieldwork with Indian paleontologist Prof. Rajeev Patnaik.
 Prof. Patnaik now serves as his Ph.D. supervisor at Panjab University Chandigarh.
 During his fellowship visit to the United States, Kumar will have access to various museums for comparative studies of fossils and will learn about methods such as 3D geometric morphometry and phylogenetic analysis.

 Kumar’s Ph.D. research is ongoing in Siwaliks of Haritalyangar, Ramnagar, and foreland basin Kutchh (GJ), India.
 These sites are well known for their primate and other fossil assemblages, and they are crucial in understanding the evolution and biogeography of many mammalian groups.
 After obtaining his PhD, he intends to pursue a career in academia, preferably as an assistant professor or postdoctoral researcher.

 Jacinto Mathe, Mozambique